plankanban/planka-docs/docs/Configuration/import_from_trello.md

 User information and attachments from Trello won't be imported during the Planka import process.
 Currently, Planka can only import one checklist per card.

+The default JSON export from Trello is limited to 1,000 actions.
+Trello does not provide a warning if the JSON export is incomplete, so you will need to verify the JSON file yourself.
+If you encounter this limitation, you will need to create your own JSON export using the [Trello REST API](https://developer.atlassian.com/cloud/trello/guides/rest-api/api-introduction/).

 ## Looking for More Features?

 If you need an import script with more advanced features, check out the excellent tool called trello2planka available on GitHub: [trello2planka](https://github.com/christophenne/trello2planka).